Our Polling

 Links to the full tables can be found here.

-Stack polled 1,573 individuals across the UK to understand their views on biodiversity and housing.
+• Stack polled 1,000 individuals across the UK to understand their views on a range of issues related to social fabric and community strength.

 Numbers based on 50 or fewer respondents should not be seen as representative of the demographic group as a whole.
 Due to weighting and rounding percentages may not sum to 100%.